Krzysztof-Bogunia/cherrypk_pixel_stacker/README.md

 # Future development plans:
-This is mostly hobby project so there isn't any specific timeline when new features will be added.
+This is mostly hobby project so there is no any specific timeline when new features will be added.
 However I plan to work on the following things at some point in time:

 --make stacked images more seamless (which can be improved by matching color/brightness of input images?)
 --further improving quality of alignment
---more robust algorithms that require specifying less parameters by user
+--more robust algorithms that also require specifying less parameters by user
 --performance and memory improvements
---support more image formats
+--support for more image formats
 --graphical user interface